 Description: History, theories, and empirical findings regarding the interactions between individual and group functioning.
-Previously offered as EPSY 5183.
+Previously offered

 FDEP 5493 Psychology of Learning and Behavior

 Description: An introduction to the psychology of learning and behavior.
 Examination of the principles of Classical and Operant conditioning and integration of these and other learning theories into applied settings.